Vani-kamboj/Vani-kamboj/README.md

 ## 🧭 About Me

-I'm a **Senior Data Analyst** with nearly **4 years of experience** turning raw, messy data into insights that leadership actually acts on.
-I work across the full analytics lifecycle — from building ETL pipelines and modeling data, to designing dashboards and paginated reports that drive real decisions.
+I'm a **Senior Data Analyst** who turns raw, messy data into insights leadership actually acts on.
+I work across the full analytics lifecycle — building ETL pipelines, modeling data for scale, and designing dashboards and paginated reports that hold up under real business use, not just a demo.

-- 🔭 Currently building enterprise-scale solutions on **Power BI & Microsoft Fabric**
+- 🧩 Translate ambiguous business questions into clean, reusable data models
-- 🧩 Skilled at translating ambiguous business questions into clean, reusable data models
+- ⚙️ Build automated pipelines so reports refresh reliably without manual rework
-- 📐 Strong focus on scalable pipelines, data governance, and self-serve reporting
+- 📐 Design for governance and self-serve reporting, not one-off dashboards
-- 🤝 Comfortable working directly with stakeholders to define KPIs, not just build charts
+- 🤝 Work directly with stakeholders to define KPIs before touching a single visual

 <br/>